Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

    - This workflow happens transparently, reducing or eliminating additional code on both the device and service side.

    ![Diagram showing communication between devices and services using Device Streams.](media/iot-hub-device-streams.png 'Device Streams')

+6. We need a way to query all IoT devices based on their current properties and relationships.
+How can we accomplish this?

+   When an IoT solution is modeled with the Azure Digital Twins service, a queryable twins graph is constructed based on the digital twins and the relationships between them.
+This twins graph provides rich visualizations of the environment (with the assistance of Azure Digital Twins Explorer), and is also queryable.
+Ad-hoc queries are performed using Azure Digital Twins query language and can retrieve digital twins according to their properties (including tag properties), models, relationships, and properties of the relationships.

 ## Customer quote (to be read back to the attendees at the end)